reidjs/instagram-pronoun-words/README.md

 # About
 Instagram allows you to put between 1-4 pronouns next to your name.
-I thought it would be fun to see what english words you can create from their list of 40 pronouns.
+I thought it would be fun to see what english words you can create from their list of 40 possible pronouns.

 ## Word List
 co